statecharts/statecharts.github.io/_glossary/automatic-transition.md

 breadcrumbs:
   - id: transition
     name: Transition
+aka:
+  - title: Eventless transition
+    oneliner: Another name for Automatic transition, a transition that is not tied to a particular event
+    url: automatic-transition.html
 ---

 # Automatic Transition

+_Also known as **Eventless transition**_

 Automatic transitions are [transitions](transition.html){:.glossary} that are triggered as soon as a state is entered, sometimes causing the state that was just entered to exit.